 At the Airport | At Maritime Facilities | For Employees and Community Partners | How You Can Stay Healthy | Resources

-The Port of Seattle has been responding to the outbreak of 2019 Novel Coronavirus (COVID-19) since late January after public health officials confirmed the first case of the virus in the United States in Washington state.
+The Port of Seattle has been responding to the outbreak of COVID-19 since late January after public health officials confirmed the first case of the virus in the United States in Washington state.

-Since then the Port implemented protocols to maintain the health, safety, and well-being of our employees, travelers, and community members who use Port facilities while maintaining the essential functions of the Port.
+Since then the Port implemented protocols to maintain the health, safety, and well-being of our employees, travelers, and community members who use Port facilities while maintaining the essential functions.

 The Port of Seattle supports efforts to limit the spread of COVID-19 while maintaining essential operations.
 In response to Governor Jay Inslee’s “stay at home” order issued on March 23, 2020, Port of Seattle Commission President Peter Steinbrueck made the following comment: “Critical Port facilities and operations are still open.
 We are doing everything we can to support those staying home while keeping Port facilities safe for those who do essential work.”